Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

+The coupling of the $D_s(2^1S_0)$ $c\bar{s}$ core to the two hadron final states was considered within the $^3P_0$ model in the literature~\cite{Xie:2021dwe,Ortega:2021fem}.
+It is found that when taking into account the $D^{*}K$ loop correction to the bare $c\bar{s}$ state, the physical mass will be close to that of $D_{s0}(2590)^+$.
+In this work, we also estimate the mass shift of $D_s(2^1S_0)$ by including the $D^*K$ coupled-channel interaction within our chiral quark model.
+The details about the coupled-channel quark model are given in Appendix.~\ref{Coupled-channel quark model}.
+The mass shift of $D_s(2^1S_0)$ is shown in Fig.~\ref{Ds21S0massshift}.
+Our result shows that the coupled-channel interaction induces a mass shift of $\sim68$ MeV.
+The bare mass $M=2649$ MeV of $D_s(2^1S_0)$ will be shifted to the physical mass $M_{phy}=2581$ MeV, which is consistent with the measured mass of $D_{s0}(2590)^+$.
+Our coupled-channel calculation within the chiral quark model are consistent with that in Refs.~\cite{Xie:2021dwe,Ortega:2021fem}.

+Assigning the newly observed resonance $D_{s0}(2590)^+$ to the $D_s(2^1S_0)$ state, the higher mass problem can be overcome by taking into account the $D^{*}K$ loop correction, however, the width of $D_{s0}(2590)^+$ cannot be well understood within our chiral quark model.
+Adopting the observed mass $M=2591$ MeV, our predicted width,

-is about a factor of $5$ smaller than the center value of the data.
-Our results are consistent with the recent predictions with the relativistic wave functions obtained by solving the full Salpeter equation~\cite{Wang:2021orp}.
+is about a factor of $5$ smaller than the center value of the data $\Gamma_{exp} = 89$ MeV.
+Our predicted width is consistent with the recent predictions with the relativistic wave functions obtained by solving the full Salpeter equation~\cite{Wang:2021orp} and the $^3P_0$ model~\cite{Xie:2021dwe}.
 To establish the $D_s(2^1S_0)$ state and uncover the nature of the $D_{s0}(2590)^+$, more observations are needed in future experiments.

 In the $D$-meson family, our predicted mass for the $D(2^3S_1)$ state is $M=2636$ MeV, which is comparable with the predictions in the literature~\cite{Zeng:1994vj,Lahde:1999ih,Ebert:2009ua,Liu:2013maa,Liu:2015lka,Liu:2015uya,Liu:2016efm,Badalian:2011tb,Allosh:2021biq, Patel:2021aas,Chen:2018nnr,Godfrey:2015dva,Song:2015fha,Gandhi:2019lta,Sun:2013qca,Ferretti:2015rsa,Li:2010vx,Lu:2014zua, Kher:2017wsq}.
 According to our chiral quark model predictions, the $D(2^3S_1)$ may be a narrow state with a width of